liumou998/my-project/README.md

 The processed numerical data (`.txt` and `.npy` files) used as direct input for the model can be generated from this raw video data by following the acquisition and parsing steps described in our paper.

+### Funder Disclosure
+The funding sources provided support for the procurement of the ADAS devices and data acquisition equipment used in this study.
+The funders had no role in the study design, data collection and analysis, decision to publish, or preparation of the manuscript.

 ### Conclusions & Limitations
 While our approach demonstrates strong performance, it is important to acknowledge its limitations: